alizamanian79/DF-Changer/README.md

 - This script uses standard Python libraries (`os` and `open`), so no additional installations are required beyond Python itself.

 #### Author
-- Your Name
+- Ali Zamanian

 #### License
-- Specify your preferred license here.
+- No License.

 ---